ImLucasBrown/ImLucasBrown.github.io/docs/index.md

 # Lucas Brown - TD
 ---
 Hi there!
-I’m a Pipeline TD with experience in full stack Python development, pipeline backend, rigging, Shotgrid automation, for product design, animation, games.
+I’m a 3D Technical Director with experience in full stack Python development, pipelines, automation, Shotgrid, rigging.
+I've been involved in everything from games to product design.
-I'm committed to expandable and easily deployable systems.
+I'm committed to easily extensible and rapidly deployable systems.
 I even write docstrings and unittests!
+I manage teams and projects with a focus on understanding the why and always thinking towards future expansion.
 Highly motivated and excited to work with supervisors, artists, and programmers to create a well oiled, easy to use, CG pipeline.